 Hardscaping Ideas

 Ever thought about building a retaining wall yourself?
 On paper, it looks simple — stack some blocks, add a little gravel, call it a day.
 But in reality, building a strong, level, and long-lasting wall is one of the trickiest landscaping projects out there.
-Let’s break down what it really takes to do it right.
+Here is what it really takes to do it right.

-Before you even touch a shovel, you’ll need:
+Before you even touch a shovel, you will need:

 • A solid design plan that accounts for slope, drainage, and load pressure.

-• Local permits if the wall exceeds a certain height (usually 3–4 feet).
+• Local permits if the wall exceeds a certain height (usually 3 to 4 feet).

 • A clear understanding of soil type and water flow on your property.